 Informed consent was obtained after signing the informed consent form in accordance with the official Mexican standards 004-ssa3-2012 on clinical records and 040-ssa2-2004 on information, and the instruments for data collection and interpretation of the results were applied.

-The following tests were used for the study: "Beck test", "Hamilton test" "minimental screening test".
+The following tests were used for the study: "Beck test", "Hamilton test" and "mini mental screening test".